o3de/o3de.org/content/docs/user-guide/features/platforms/ios/custom-frameworks.md

 ---
 description: ' Add iOS Framework libraries to your Open 3D Engine Gems. '
-title: Add iOS Frameworks to a Lumberyard project
+title: Add iOS Frameworks to a O3DE project
 ---
-# Add iOS Frameworks to a Lumberyard project {#ios-custom-frameworks}
+# Add iOS Frameworks to a O3DE project {#ios-custom-frameworks}

  As part of making changes to your core application on iOS, you may need to include bundled libraries for Darwin platforms called [Frameworks](https://developer.apple.com/library/archive/documentation/MacOSX/Conceptual/BPFrameworks/Frameworks.html)\.
 Frameworks are versioned bundles of libraries and their headers packaged as a single redistributable, and more common to ship for Darwin\-based platforms rather than independent `.dyld` libraries and header files\.
 When building for iOS, these frameworks need to be included in your final application bundle and code\-signed like the rest of your binary\.
 Because headers ship as part of a Framework, you don't need to explicitly export them so that the build system or your code will see the headers\.

 ## Include frameworks in the launcher's `wscript` {#ios-custom-frameworks-wscript}

  This section of the guide walks you through configuring your project launcher's `wscript` to support linking and including Frameworks, as well as \.
-Before reading the rest of this topic, make sure that you're familiar with the general principles behind Waf build scripts in Lumberyard\.
+Before reading the rest of this topic, make sure that you're familiar with the general principles behind Waf build scripts in O3DE\.
 For more information, see [Waf Module Files \(wscript\)](/docs/userguide/waf/files-module-files-wscript.md)\.

 1. Open the file `lumberyard_install_dir/dev/Code/LauncherUnified/wscript` in a text editor\.